Judith A. James, M.D., Ph.D.

 The unifying theme of our research efforts is to understand the etiology and pathogenic mechanisms of systemic autoimmune, rheumatic disease.
 We use antigenic structure to introduce us to the critical molecular elements of the autoimmune process.
 By applying this information to human disease states, we hope to develop better diagnostic approaches and therapeutic interventions, as well as to contribute to the understanding of basic immune function.

-* Munroe ME, Vista ES, Guthridge JM, Thompson LF, Merrill JT, James JA.
-Pro-inflammatory adaptive cytokines and shed tumor necrosis factor receptors are elevated preceding systemic lupus erythematosus disease flare.
-Arthritis Rheumatol 2014.
-[Abstract] EPub
+Munroe ME, Vista ES, Guthridge JM, Thompson LF, Merrill JT, James JA.
+Proinflammatory adaptive cytokine and shed tumor necrosis factor receptor levels are elevated preceding systemic lupus erythematosus disease flare.
+Arthritis Rheumatol 66:1888-1899, 2014.
+[Abstract]

 Smith K, Muther JJ, Duke AL, McKee E, Zheng NY, Wilson PC, James JA.
 Fully human monoclonal antibodies from antibody secreting cells after vaccination with Pneumovax(R)23 are serotype specific and facilitate opsonophagocytosis.
 Immunobiology 218:745-754, 2013.
 [Abstract]